Phidk/warranty-repair-ledger/README.md

 - Local SQLite database; runs entirely offline
 - Swagger/OpenAPI docs for quick exploration
 - xUnit integration tests using an in-memory SQLite database
+- Warranty defaults model the Danish Sale of Goods Act two year period; the sample implementation assumes failures are on different parts, so it does not grant an additional two year term for the exact same component

 ## Tech Stack